 Change APN Settings

-If you are using mobile data to join a Zoom meeting, your device’s APN settings might be misconfigured, resulting in the error code 104103.
-To deal with this issue, change the APN settings on your Android or iOS device with the following steps.
+If you are using mobile data to join a Zoom meeting, your device’s APN settings might be misconfigured.
+To deal with the error, change the APN settings on your Android or iOS device with the following steps.

 Android: